tc39/proposal-ses/README.md

 ## Proposal

-  1. Create a single shared **proto-SES realm** (global scope and set of primordial objects) in which all primordials are already transitively immutable and authority-free.
+  1. Create a single shared **proto-SES realm** (global scope and set of primordial objects) in which all primordials are already transitively immutable.
 These primordials include *all* the primordials defined as mandatory in ES2016.
 (And those in [draft ES2017](https://tc39.github.io/ecma262/) as of March 17, 2016, the time of this writing.)
 These primordials must include no other objects or properties beyond those specified here.
-Unlike the *SES realms* we define below, in this one shared proto-SES realm the global object itself (which we here call the **proto-global object**) is also transitively immutable and authority-free.
+Unlike the *SES realms* we define below, in this one shared proto-SES realm the global object itself (which we here call the **proto-global object**) is also transitively immutable.
 Specifically, it contains no host-specific objects.
 The proto-global object is a plain object.

   1. In order to attain the necessary deep immutability of the proto-SES realm, two of its primordials must be modified from the standard: The proto-SES